jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 * Enter the command "sh reset.sh".
 * Note that the time stamp file has three build dates instead of two.
 That's because the rbenv-jekyll Docker image is a derivative of the development Docker image, which is a derivative of the minimal Docker image.

+## Information
+* Enter the command "sh info.sh".
+You'll see that a version of Ruby is installed, and a version of Jekyll is installed.
+* Note the port forwarding information, which is stored in the ports.txt file in the shared directory.
+You'll see that port 4000 in Docker corresponds to port 4000 in the Docker container's host system.

 ## Removing and Restoring Ruby and Jekyll
 * Enter the command "rbenv versions".
 You'll see the system version of Ruby and one additional numbered version pre-installed with rbenv (the Ruby version manager).
 * Enter the command "ruby -v".
 This shows you the version of Ruby currently in use.